ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/storage/directory-structure.markdown

 ---

-* Data is cleared from the journals once it is successfully stored in the data.
+* Data is cleared from the journals once it is successfully stored in the Voron data file.
 * The journal's transactions take part in database recovery - info is used to recover up to the same point you were at before failure.
 {NOTE /}